Ahmed-Tameem/Heart_Disease_ML/README.md

-This project tests the accuracy of a naive logistic regression model and a DNN for diagnosing whether a patient has a heart disease.
+This project tests the accuracy of a naive logistic regression model and a DNN for diagnosing whether a patient has a heart disease or not.

 The models are trained on data from 1025 patients.